 San Quentin State Prison

 All the prison food for San Quentin is purchased by contract, holding for one year and held mostly by San Francisco firms.
 They are supposed to furnish a certain grade of goods but sometimes some of the contractors forget what the grade is.
-The staples such as flour, beans, potatoes, tea, coffee, etc., are always the same, but I have seen the dried fruit such as prunes and peaches, which were not what they should have been, although I think the state pays for a good article.
+The staples such as flour, beans, potatoes, tea, coffee, etc., are always the same.
+I have seen dried fruit such as prunes and peaches not what they should have been, although I think the state pays for a good article.

 Fish in season